|

-The original section of the pier has now survived eight decades’ worth of hurricanes thanks to its steel-and-cement structure built by the Danish company Christiani & Nielsen.
+The huge Progreso Pier, a Mexican maritime wonder, is the longest in the world.
+Turning 84 years old in 2025, the original section of the pier has now survived over eight decades’ worth of hurricanes thanks to its steel-and-cement structure.
+Built by the Danish company Christiani & Nielsen, this record-breaking Progreso landmark needs to be seen to be believed.

-Runners on Progreso’s pier during the annual 10k race organized by the port authority.
+Runners on Progreso pier during the annual 10k race organized by the port authority.
 Photo: Carlos Rosado van der Gracht

-In reality, the length of the pier is designed to allow large ships to dock, as the waters surrounding the Yucatán peninsula are very shallow.
+In reality, the length of the pier allows large ships to dock, as the waters surrounding the Yucatán Peninsula are very shallow.

-Since its completion, Progreso’s pier has become one of the most important in all of southern Mexico.
-A great many imports and exports are shipped through it every day.
+Since its completion, the Progreso pier has become one of the most important in southern Mexico.
+Every day, a great many imports and exports are shipped through it.

 Over the past decade, the pier has become an increasingly popular port for cruise ships.